muhme/joomla-branches-tester/README.md

 ### Syncing from GitHub Repository

 To avoid recreating everything the next day, you can simply fetch and merge the latest changes from the Joomla GitHub repository into your local branches.
-This can be done for all branches without any arguments, or for specific versions:
+This can be done for all Joomla instances without any arguments, or for specific versions:
 ```
 scripts/pull 53 60